 In relation to such examples, it is important to note that the UPC does not appear to constrain the number of result states per clause, but rather the number of result states that can be predicated of a single entity.
-As a matter of fact, Levin & Rappaport Hovav (1995) themselves suggest that such examples are possible since the two distinct result states are predicated of distinct entities, e.g. in (5-a) the eggshells break, whereas the contents move, which suggests that "the restriction [= one result state per clause, JA] may be that only one change per entity may be expressed in a single clause."
+As a matter of fact, Levin & Rappaport Hovav (1995) themselves suggest that such examples are possible since the two distinct result states are predicated of distinct entities, e.g., in (5-a) the eggshells break, whereas the contents move, which suggests that "the restriction [= one result state per clause, JA] may be that only one change per entity may be expressed in a single clause."
 (Levin & Rappaport Hovav 1990: 60).
-Drawing on Levin & Rappaport Hovav's observation, Beavers & Koontz-Garboden (2017) argue that two distinct result states are possible if they are predicated of distinct entities, as in The skiers skied the trail clean of snow, where the entity denoted by the subject (i.e. The skiers) undergo the change of location encoded by the verb, whereas the entities denoted by the object (i.e. the trail) undergo the change of state denoted by the result phrase.
-Similarly, in Ausensi (to appearb) (see also Ausensi 2019), I explicitly argued in favor of a more nuanced view of this alleged restriction and proposed what I called the 'One Scalar Change per Entity Constraint'-where a scalar change is understood as a result state (see Rappaport Hovav & Levin 2010)-namely two scalar changes can be predicated in the same clause as long as they are predicated of distinct entities.
-However, this more nuanced view also runs into problems, since, as Goldberg & Jackendoff (2004) point out, there appear to be examples of result verbs and PPs where the two distinct result states (i.e. a change of state encoded by the verb and a change of location denoted by the PP) are predicated of the same entity, e.g. The chocolate melted out of the box.
+Drawing on Levin & Rappaport Hovay's observation, Beavers & Koontz-Garboden (2017a) argue that two distinct result states are possible if they are predicated of distinct entities, as in The skiers skied the trail clean of snow, where the entity denoted by the subject (i.e., The skiers) undergo the change of location encoded by the verb, whereas the entities denoted by the object (i.e., the trail) undergo the change of state denoted by the result phrase.
+Similarly, in Ausensi (to appearc) (see also Ausensi, 2019), I explicitly argued in favor of a more nuanced view of this alleged restriction and proposed what I called the 'One Scalar Change per Entity Constraint'-where a scalar change is understood as a result state (see Rappaport Hovav & Levin, 2010)-namely two scalar changes can be predicated in the same clause as long as they are predicated of distinct entities.
+However, this more nuanced view also runs into problems, since, as Goldberg & Jackendoff (2004) point out, there appear to be examples of result verbs and PPs where the two distinct result states (i.e., a change of state encoded by the verb and a change of location denoted by the PP) are predicated of the same entity, e.g., The chocolate melted out of the box.

-In the present paper, drawing on Goldberg & Jackendoff (2004), I provide naturally-occurring examples of result verbs and path PPs (i.e. PPs denoting changes of location) (6)-(7), as well as result verbs combined with APs (8)-(9) in which the result state that the PPs and APs denote is distinct from the one by the verb.
+In the present paper, drawing on Goldberg & Jackendoff (2004), I provide naturally-occurring examples of result verbs and path PPs (i.e., PPs denoting changes of location) (6), as well as result verbs combined with APs (7) in which the result state that the PPs and APs denote is distinct from the one by the verb.2

 - (6) a.
-He told her a plane had just smashed into the North Tower.
+Your already cooked bacon might be overcooked and the cheese might melt out of the hamburger.
 (GloWbE) - b.
+It essentially has some of the carbon burned out of the surface layer.
+(GloWbE) - c.
 A lot of the water sprayed onto the ship had frozen onto the steel.
+(GloWbE) - d.
+This time I didn't melt the chocolate into the custard mixture.
 (GloWbE) - (7) a.
-Jackfish cleaned the mud out of the car.
+Sailor finishes his beer [...] steps on it, crushing it flat.
 (COCA) - b.
-They [...] broke the branches off the winterdry limbs.
-(COCA) - (8) a.
-Sailor finishes his beer [...] steps on it, crushing it flat.
-(COCA) b.
-Huebner picked a nit from behind his ear and squished it dead.
-(COCA) - (9) a.
+Frankie was pulling a lever that wound his cables in and crushed it tighter.
+(COCA) - c.
+All-news channels are now splitting the niche smaller and smaller.
+(GloWbE) - d.
 The ceiling split open.
-(COCA) - b.
-The dog tore free.
-(Basilico 2012: 95)
+(COCA)

-Drawing on such data, I note that semantically there can be more than one distinct result state in a single clause, as well as more than one result state predicated of the same entity, contra Goldberg (1991), Levin & Rappaport Hovav (1995), Beavers & Koontz-Garboden (2017), Ausensi (2019, to appearb), among others.
-Concomitantly, I show that result verbs can indeed combine with result phrases denoting a distinct result state than the one encoded by the verb, contra Rappaport Hovav (2008, 2014) and Rappaport Hovav & Levin (2010).
+Drawing on such data, I note that semantically there can be more than one distinct result state in a single clause, as well as more than one result state predicated of the same entity, contra Goldberg (1991), Levin & Rappaport Hovav (1995), Beavers & Koontz-Garboden (2017a), Ausensi (2019, to appearc), among others.
+Yet, I contend that structurally these examples only involve the realization of one result predicate, selected as the complement of little v.3